michaelnny/rl4llm/README.md

 ```

 > [!TIP]
-> Checking the examples at `rl4llm.envs.explore_env.py` for a comprehensive example of custom environment using SGLang inference engine and HF model.
+> Checking the examples at `rl4llm.envs.explore_env.py` for a comprehensive example of custom environment using custom logits processor with SGLang inference engine.

 ## Fast Generation with SGLang